py-ranoid/IntroML/README.md

 - Coursera
 	- [Andrew NG's Course on Machine Learning](https://www.coursera.org/learn/machine-learning)
 	- [Andrew NG's Deep Learning Specialisation](https://www.coursera.org/specializations/deep-learning)
+		- You can apply for Financial Support (access to the course for free for a period of time)
 		- Free for a week. ~Rs.
 3000 per month to access assigments after that
 		- Contains 5 courses
 			- Neural Networks and Deep Learning